 The Mercatus MA Fellowship is a two-year, competitive, full-time fellowship program for students pursuing a master's degree in economics at George Mason University who are interested in gaining an advanced degree in applied economics in preparation for a career in public policy.
 The Mercatus Center's MA Fellowship program is targeted toward students with an interest in gaining advanced training [...]
 More

 We strongly encourage underrepresented groups to pursue STEM fields of study.
 Because we greatly value a broad range of perspectives and contributions, a large majority of our scholarships will be awarded to female students, underrepresented minority students (African-American, Hispanic or Native American etc.) or students with disabilities.
-We will review all applications and select final [...]
+Applicants must be enrolled full-time in a bachelor's [...]
 More

 Starbucks believes in the promise and pursuit of the American Dream.
 While more than 70 percent of our U.S. partners (employees) are students or aspiring students, we know that only half of Americans who begin college today will actually finish, largely due to financial and work/life barriers.
 Starbucks is proud to join with an academic institution that recognizes the need for innovation to offer [...]
 More